Skip to content

 apoc.import.file.use_neo4j_config=false

 This doc provides instructions on Neo4j’s default conf file locations.
-The apoc.conf file may not exist in the conf directory, under which case, you’d have to create a new one under the conf directory.
+The apoc.conf file may not exist in the conf directory, in which case, you would have to create a new one under the conf directory.

 If you’re running Neo4j in Docker, you can use -e NEO4J_apoc_export_file_enabled=true -e NEO4J_apoc_import_file_use__neo4j__config=false to configure APOC.
 Additionally, you’ll need to mount /tmp as -v /tmp:/tmp to allow access to the exported data from Neo4j.

-In the following section, we show how to migrate the labels from Neo4j to tables in Kuzu.
+The following section shows how to migrate labels from Neo4j to tables in Kuzu.

 CALL NEO4J_MIGRATE(